alhassy/emacs.d/README.md

 3. If we're satisfied with the current field, we simply tab to the next field.
     Otherwise, we simply write text &#x2013;which overwrites the default text.

-4. After enough tabbing we complete the template and the cursour lands at position `$0`.
+4. After enough tabbing we complete the template and the cursor lands at position `$0`.

 ⟪ Having default or mirrored text for `$2` would not allow me to see the URL